yaikohi/DCR-api/README.md

-# WORK IN PROGRESS !
+# DCR-api v2
 ## DCR: Dominant color recognition.

-A program that generates dominant colors of an image and returns the rgb values in hex.
+A program that generates dominant colors of an image and returns the rgb colors in hexadecimal values.
-It's also possible to generate color swatches based on an input image.

 The colours are generated using KMeans clustering.

-The api was written with FastAPI (py library).
+The api was written with FastAPI.

-To use this api I recommend using vscode and creating a venv.
+To use this api I recommend using vscode and creating a new virtual environment.
 To create a venv use
 ```terminal
 python -m venv venv